pandas-dev/pandas/doc/source/gotchas.rst

 DataFrame memory usage
 ----------------------
-As of pandas version 0.15.0, the memory usage of a dataframe (including the index) is shown when accessing the ``info`` method of a dataframe.
+The memory usage of a dataframe (including the index) is shown when accessing the ``info`` method of a dataframe.
 A configuration option, ``display.memory_usage`` (see :ref:`options`), specifies if the dataframe's memory usage will be displayed when invoking the ``df.info()`` method.